ghdl/ghdl/doc/using/InvokingGHDL.rst

 .. option:: -fexplicit

   When two operators are overloaded, give preference to the explicit declaration.
-  This may be used to avoid the most common pitfall of the :samp:`std_logic_arith` package.
+  This may be used to avoid the most common pitfall of the ``std_logic_arith`` package.
 See section ':ref:`IEEE_library_pitfalls`', for an example.

 ..
 WARNING:: This option is not set by default.
 I don't think this option is a good feature, because it breaks the encapsulation rule.
 When set, an operator can be silently overridden in another package.
-You'd better fix your design and use the :samp:`numeric_std` package.
+You'd better fix your design and use the ``numeric_std`` package.

 .. option:: -frelaxed-rules